asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 		channel:
 			$ref: '#/channels/lightMeasured'`}
 </CodeBlock>

-You have defined one Operation Object named `onLightMeasured`.
-In the `action` field of Operation Object, you define how your application should interact with a message.
+You have defined one Operation Object named **onLightMeasured**.
+In the `action` field of an Operation Object, you define how your application should interact with a message.
 You use the `summary` field to provide a short summary of what the operation is about and, then its `channel` field is used to provide a reference point to the channel in which the operation is performed.
-In the example, `action` is set as *receive* (which is an operation keyword) because your application expects to receive messages from channel it is subscribed to.
+In the example, `action` is set as `receive` (which is an operation keyword) because your application expects to receive messages from channel it is subscribed to.
 The `summary` field is set with a clear summary of the nature of the messages the operation expects to receive and the `channel` field is set with a reference